UN experts say Taliban's treatment of women could amount to crime against humanity

 However, it appears that the Taliban 2.0 is quite similar to their previous version.
 And per the analysts, the new version of the Taliban is not willing to make significant changes to its extremist ideology.

-Their latest decisions, especially relating to women and their freedom, indicate that the Taliban are far away from changing its harsh social policies.
+Their latest decisions, especially relating to women and their freedom, indicate that the Taliban are far away from changing their harsh social policies.

 After taking control, they said that they respect women's rights as per their interpretation of Islamic law, and ever since, a majority of women who work for the government have lost their jobs.
 There are also restrictions regarding women's mobility, education, schooling for young girls, attire, etc.